Arthur Barrow: Early life

-Professional career
+Career

-In 1975, he moved to Los Angeles to pursue a professional music career, with one of his main goals being to play in Frank Zappa's band.
+In 1975, Barrow moved to Los Angeles to pursue a music career, with one of his main goals being to play in Frank Zappa's band.
 He took whatever kind of musical work he could get - night clubs, weddings, high school dances, a few sessions.
-He met Robby Krieger in 1976 and recorded synthesizer with The Doors on the album An American Prayer.
+He met Robby Krieger in 1976 and played synthesizer with The Doors on the album An American Prayer.
 He formed a jazz group with Bruce Fowler and Don Preston called Loose Connection in the latter 1970s.
 They made some recordings in Echo Park and performed a few times in Los Angeles.
 They did some recordings in Hollywood with Vinnie Colaiuta in December 1978.

 In mid-1978, he passed the audition and began playing bass in Frank Zappa's band.
 In 1979, he also took on the duties of being the "clonemeister", or band rehearsal director.
 The band rehearsed for eight to ten hours a day, five days a week.
 He would run the rehearsals for the first half of the day, then Zappa would take over when he arrived.
 He did four tours with Zappa and can be heard playing bass, guitar and keyboards on about a dozen recorded albums.

 In the early 1980s, he co-wrote music, recorded and toured the U.S. with Robby Krieger.
 They had a live band then for a short time called Red Shift that did only a few recordings and gigs in the LA area.
-By this time, having a 1/2" eight track tape recorder, an electric piano and some synthesizer gear, he focused a lot of attention to writing and recording music at home.
+By this time, having a 1/2" eight track tape recorder, an electric piano and some synthesizer gear, he devoted a lot of attention to writing and recording music at home.